2026 July 3 Coevolution: Teaching and Horticultural Experience

-Growing food in Nicaragua, 2009.
-Digital photography has come a long way since then.
+Growing food in Nicaragua.
+I taught English teachers and I grew lush gardens in the Peace Corps.
+Digital photography has come a long way since then, 2009.

 Growing food and landscaping with perennials in Nicaragua, 2010